Gaspare Visconti: Archbishop of Milan

-The Archbishop of Milan Charles Borromeo died during the night of 3/4 November 1584, and the following 28 November the pope transferred Gaspare Visconti from the diocese of Novara, where he was not yet entered, to Milan.
+The Archbishop of Milan Charles Borromeo died during the night of 3/4 November 1584, and the following 28 November, the pope transferred Gaspare Visconti from the diocese of Novara, where he had not yet entered, to Milan.
 He was consecrated bishop on 13 December 1584 by Cardinal Tolomeo Gallio.
 He made his formal entrance in Milan on 22 July 1585.

-During his tenure as archbishop many religious institutes opened their convents in the archdiocese, such as the Camaldoleses in 1590 and the Camillians in 1594.
+During his tenure as archbishop, many religious institutes opened their convents in the archdiocese, such as the Camaldoleses in 1590 and the Camillians in 1594.
 In 1594 he published the new edition of Ambrosian Missal which preparation was started under Charles Borromeo.

 Following the footsteps of Charles Borromeo, Visconti convened six diocesan synods, started the pastoral visit to all the diocese, erected new churches such as Santa Maria al Paradiso in Milan and the church of Montevecchia and established the hospital of Fatebenefratelli in Milan.

-Visconti found difficulties in his action as bishop, which cannot stand comparison with Charles Borromeo's one.
+Visconti found difficulties in his action as bishop, which cannot stand comparison with Charles Borromeo's.
 Gaspare Visconti died on 12 January 1595 in Milan, and his remains were buried in the South nave of the Cathedral of Milan.